 As we move down the table in Group 1 elements, the effect of nuclear charge gets decreased as the size of the atom increases.
 This makes Potassium more reactive as the outer electron can be easily lost when compared to Sodium.

-Hopefully, through this blog, you are now familiar with the important topics and points of the s block elements of the chapter 10 class 11.
+Hopefully, through this blog, you are now familiar with the important topics and points of chapter 10 class 11.
 Reach out to our experts at Leverage Edu and they will assist you in choosing the right career path after class 12th.